getsops/sops/README.rst

     $ gcloud auth application-default login

-Using oauth tokens you can authorize by doing this:
+Using OAauth tokens you can authorize by doing this:

 .. code:: sh